weenta/react-cli/readMe.md

 ```

 - khaos (deprecated)
 A super-simple way to scaffold new projects.
+搭建新项目脚手架
 ```js
   khaos create segmentio/khaos-node my-new-project
 ```

 - read-metadata
+Load a JSON or YAML metadata file and return it as an object.
 ```js
   var read = require('read-metadata');